diarmuidcwc/GTSVideoDecom/README.md

 ##Inputs to Application##
 * xidml source file from KSM or DASStudio.
 This file defines the instruments and the PCM frames
 * xml configuration for the GTS/DEC.
-This file configures the GTS/DEC instrument Sample files are in the Configuration directory
+This file configures the GTS/DEC instrument.
+Sample files are in the Configuration directory

 ##GUI Application##
 To run the GUI version of the tool run